 It can be depressing to leave your cheery collection of succulents each morning to go to work, especially if you work in a drab office environment.
-Wouldn’t it be nice if you could spice up your workspace with a little greenery?
+Wouldn’t it be nice if you could spice up your work space with a little greenery?

 Thanks to the diversity of succulents and cacti, you can!
 These nine succulents and cacti are low-maintenance and ideal for low-light environments like an office.
 Take your passion for succulents with you to work and that eight hour day won’t seem so long.

-Schlumbergera truncate ‘Christmas Cactus’
+Schlumbergera truncata ‘Christmas Cactus’

 The Christmas Cactus is an unusual looking plant but is a popular choice for indoor gardens because of its low light requirements.
 In fact, it actually needs a considerable amount of darkness to induce blooming in the winter months.
 The long stems of the plant are composed of flattened segments, which produce pink or white flowers at their ends.

 The Christmas cactus prefers partial sun and cooler temperatures, so long as there is no risk of frost.
 It prefers well-draining soil with infrequent watering.
 Propagation is simple and can be done with cuttings as small as 2 or 3 segments.